Management and Control

 - Players must play a minimum of three (3) regular season games with the same team to be eligible to play for that team in the playoffs.

-- A team roster, with full correct name and uniform number along with player ID cards must be presented to the referee before commencement of the match.
+- A team roster, with full correct names and uniform numbers along with player ID cards for punch card player’s must be presented to the referee before commencement of the match.
 Changes to the team roster can be made at half time only.
 The roster will include the date and names of the players in uniform for that game ONLY!
-All call-ups and punch-card must be designated as such on the team roster.
+All call-ups [C] and punch-card players [PC] must be designated as such on the team roster.
+Master team list’s have been provided for easy use and hand written lists will not be considered acceptable.
+All player’s not playing must be fully crossed off.
+If team’s list’s are found to be inaccurate (ie players not cross off, punch card or call up players not properly labelled as such) game’s will be considered to be defaulted and associated fine’s may be owed at association discretion.

-- When a player is no longer on a team’s active roster, or any other teams’ roster, the manager may sign a new player for a player replacement fee (see Appendix: Fees and Fines below) which may include insurance and affiliation in an appropriate affiliated authority, if any.
+- When a player is no longer on a team’s active roster the manager may sign a new player for a player replacement fee (see Appendix: Fees and Fines below) which may include insurance and affiliation in an appropriate affiliated authority, if any.

 - A player must turn 16 years in the current calendar year to be eligible for registration with the Association.